nextcardnextcard

 Not every cardholder needs transfer partners.
 For Preferred Rewards members at higher tiers, the earnings boost makes the fixed-value model more competitive than it looks..

 The Bank of America Travel Rewards card carries no annual fee and works well for casual travelers who want straightforward redemptions.
-With Platinum Honors, you'd be earning 2.625 points per dollar spent.
+In the Premier tier, you'd be earning 2.625 points per dollar spent.

 The Bank of America® Premium Rewards Elite credit card earns 2 points for every dollar spent on travel & dining.
-With Platinum Honors, that becomes a whopping 3.5 points per dollar spent on those categories!
+Premier tier members get a 75% rewards bonus, meaning that becomes a whopping 3.5 points per dollar spent on those categories!

 Using nextcard to Manage Transfer Partners Across All Programs